 What Are Soya Chunks?

-Soya chunks, also known as textured vegetable protein (TVP) or soy meat, are a meat substitute made from defatted soy flour.
-These small, dehydrated nuggets resemble meat in texture once cooked, which is why they are often referred to as “vegetarian meat.”
+Manufacturers make soya chunks, also called textured vegetable protein (TVP) or soy meat, from defatted soy flour.
+These small, dehydrated nuggets take on a meat-like texture when cooked, earning them the nickname “vegetarian meat.”

 Soya chunks are valued not only for their protein content but also for their ability to absorb flavor, making them a versatile ingredient in various cuisines.
 They are an excellent source of plant-based protein and are widely used in vegetarian and vegan cooking.